chenyuan9977/cs628-pe-Chen/PE03-ToDoList/README.md

     Inside the component:

     - The handleDeleteTask function removes an item from todos based on its index.
-    - The list is displayed using <ul>, and each item is mapped to a ToDoItem component.
+    - The list is displayed using &lt;ul&gt;, and each item is mapped to a ToDoItem component.
     - Each ToDoItem gets:
         - The task (text of the item).
         - The index (its position in the list).